 7th May 1945 — Canadians Burst into Celebration

-Canadians had been waiting so long for the good news, and when it came, on May 7th, they poured out onto the streets in spontaneous celebration.
+Canadians had been waiting so long for the good news, and when it came, on Monday May 7th, they poured out onto the streets in spontaneous celebration.
+Shops closed.
 The Toronto Daily Star ran a banner headline, taking up the entire top fold, declaring "Germany Surrenders".

 Toronto Archives caption: Victory in Europe Day celebrations, Toronto, 8 May 1945.

-MLU Note: This "Time Square kiss" is probably the spontaneous celebration on May 7th, only it's not Time Squar..
-The building behind the crowd looks like the Eaton's department store with the flags decorating the exterior.
-Compare the building in this photo with the Eaton's store in the photo below.
+MLU Note: This "Time Square kiss" is probably the spontaneous celebration on May 7th, only it's not Time Square.
+The newspaper is a Toronto Daily Star supplement from May 7th.
+The building behind the crowd looks like the T. Eaton Co. department store with the flags decorating the exterior.
+Compare the building in this photo with the Eaton store in the photo below.
 It has the same street level window adornments.
 And both photos have something white or light covering the windows.
 Are they boarded up?
-We think this photo is taken on the Yonge St. side of the Eaton's store, looking south towards Queen St with the corner of the Simpsons store (now The Bay) in the distance.
+We think this photo is taken on the Yonge St. side of the Eaton store, looking south towards Queen St with the corner of the Robert Simpson store (now The Bay) in the distance.
 (See current VIEW on Google Maps.)
-Let us know what you think – firstname.lastname@example.org.
+Let us know what you think – contact us.
 (Toronto Archives f1257sAi195)

 Toronto Archives caption: Crowd at Old City Hall, Toronto, 7 or 8 May 1945.

 MLU Note: Most likely May 7th.
-From the front of Old City Hall this view looks east on Queen Street towards the old Eaton's department store..
+From the front of Old City Hall this view looks east on Queen Street towards the old Eaton department store.
 (See current VIEW on Google Maps.)
-The brick building has since been replaced by the glass and steel Toronto Eaton Centre, still so-called even though the Timothy Eaton's chain no longer exists.
-Note another Toronto Daily Star held aloft on the bottom right, reading "Germany Surrenders".
+The brick building has since been replaced by the glass and steel Toronto Eaton Centre, still so-called even though the Timothy Eaton Co. chain no longer exists.
+Note another Toronto Daily Star May 7th supplement held aloft on the bottom right, reading "Germany Surrenders".
 (Toronto Archives f1667i0011)

 Toronto Archives caption: V-E Day celebrations, Yonge Street north of Queen Street, 8 May 1945.